 In order to run you through the process of building your own IR camera, I will use the steps taken to modify a Kodak EasyShare CX7330.
-It is a typical compact point-and-shoot digital camera from a few years ago.
-See the specifications for the Kodak Easyshare CX7330 here.
+It is a typical compact point-and-shoot digital camera from several years ago.

 Things to keep in mind about our project requirements:

 - We want the functionality of a basic IR camera at the lowest possible cost. ·